 - 1. Application for Degree

-- 2. Reviewers' Report (exchange for the Final Examination Report)
+- 2. Reviewers' Report

 - 3. Instructions for submitting the thesis

 Students are responsible for signing and submitting the Application for Degree to OneStop Student Services by the first day of the intended month of graduation.
-They are also responsible for collecting committee members' signatures on the Reviewers' Report and submitting it to the Graduate School in exchange for the Final Exam Report and submitting the final exam report by the last day of the month of graduation.
+They are also responsible for collecting committee members' signatures on the Reviewers' Report and submitting and the Final Exam Report by the last day of the month of graduation.